wp9c5331d3.png

 Incredibly, since man was first able to forge a shoe, we have seen little improvement in its design and no scientific evidence to support the custom of keeping a horse shod, when shoeing isn’t necessarily the better option.

-An alternative to tradition farrier practice can be found in Applied Equine Podiatry.
+An alternative to traditional farrier practice can be found in Applied Equine Podiatry.
 This treatment more closely resembles a healing art, and has been based on much scientific research on the anatomy and function of the equine foot.
 AEP considers each structure within the hoof, the role played, how it influences its counterpart structures and how best it should be treated in order to maintain equilibrium of function.
 The intention behind this theory is to promote proper growth, returning correct function in order to achieve peak performance.

 There are a number of important principles in Applied Equine Podiatry, namely: Always follow the paradigm